 It’s exciting that a new member of the family is ready to learn how to drive.
 We at Children’s Hospital of Philadelphia know that both teens and parents want trusted guidance about how to teach a child to drive.
 That’s why we gathered the best information from clinicians, researchers, driving instructors, teenagers, educators, and others for teaching driving skills to a teenager.

 As a youth on the verge of adulthood and becoming independent, it can be hard to be so dependent on a parent’s focused attention to get the critical supervised driving practice accomplished to learn how to drive safety.
 Remember you both have shared goals:

 - a newly licensed driver in the family

 - a driver who is prepared to avoid crashing when driving on one’s own

 Every teen and every family is unique.
 This is no different when it comes to driving.
 Every family has its own challenges and timeline when teaching a teen how to drive safely.
 There is no one set path.
 However, all families must be prepared to adjust and adapt their busy schedules to make time for intentional practice driving sessions.
-We hope you find this section of TeenDriverSource.org useful in how to help your child learn to drive.
+We hope you find this section of TeenDriverSource.org useful in teaching your child how to drive safely.